ritvikraj14/Sentiment-analysis/README.md

-# Sentiment-analysis of twitter data using Textblog, NLTK, Twitter API.
+# Sentiment-analysis of twitter data using Textblob, NLTK and Twitter API.